refinedev/refine/README.md

 <br/>

-🚀 Thanks to the **refine Inferencer package**, it guesses the configuration to use for the `list`, `show`, `create`, and `edit` pages based on the data fetched from the API and generates the pages automatically.
+🚀 The [**Refine Inferencer package**](https://refine.dev/docs/packages/documentation/inferencer/) automatically generates `list`, `show`, `create`, and `edit` pages by guessing configurations from API data.
+We've used it here for a quick, clear start, but you can also choose to code your pages from scratch instead of using the Inferencer feature.

 Now, you should see the output as a table populated with `blog_posts` & `category` data: